 Thus, the sentence can be modified as follows:

-If UE is in camped normally state and UE supports slice-based cell reselection, UE shall derive re-selection priorities according to clause 5.2.4.11.
+If UE is in camped normally state and UE supports slice-based cell reselection and UE has received slice group priority information from NAS, UE shall derive re-selection priorities according to clause 5.2.4.11.

-Proposal 4: Change the condition of slice based cell reselection in TS 38.304 to “If UE is in camped normally state and UE supports slice-based cell reselection, UE shall derive re-selection priorities according to clause 5.2.4.11.”.
+Proposal 4: Change the condition of slice based cell reselection in TS 38.304 to “If UE is in camped normally state and UE supports slice-based cell reselection and UE has received slice group priority information from NAS, UE shall derive re-selection priorities according to clause 5.2.4.11.”.

 Conclusion